Addono/docusaurus-plugin-goatcounter/README.md

 ```

 > [!WARNING]
-> **When building your website for production**, set `NODE_ENV=production`.
-If not, the plugin will avoid injecting the Goatcounter tag as to prevent including non-production traffic.
+> **When building your website for production**, set `NODE_ENV=production`. **If not, the plugin will not inject the Goatcounter tag**, in order to prevent including non-production traffic in your Goatcounter statistics.

 ## 🏁 Getting Started <a name = "getting_started"></a>